kubeflow/website/content/en/docs/pipelines/installation/overview.md

 1. Do you want to use other Kubeflow components in addition to Pipelines?

-    If yes, choose the [full Kubeflow](#full-kubeflow-deployment).
+    If yes, choose the [full Kubeflow deployment](#full-kubeflow-deployment).
 1. Do you want to use Kubeflow Pipelines with [multi-user support](https://github.com/kubeflow/pipelines/issues/1223)?

-    If yes, choose the [full Kubeflow](#full-kubeflow-deployment) with version >= v1.1.
+    If yes, choose the [full Kubeflow deployment](#full-kubeflow-deployment) with version >= v1.1.
 1. Do you deploy on Google Cloud?

     If yes, deploy [Kubeflow Pipelines Standalone](#kubeflow-pipelines-standalone).
-You can also use [Google Cloud AI Platform Pipelines](#google-cloud-ai-platform-pipelines) to deploy Kubeflow Pipelines Standalone using a user interface, but there are limitations in customizability and upgradability.
+You can also use [Google Cloud AI Platform Pipelines](#google-cloud-ai-platform-pipelines) to deploy Kubeflow Pipelines using a user interface, but there are limitations in customizability and upgradability.
 For details, please read corresponding sections.
 1. You deploy on other platforms.